Duke Nonprofit Management Courses

 - To strengthen the sector systemically by creating stronger networks of service providers, within and across categories of service delivery.

 During the rest of this year, the Foundation will offer the following nonprofit courses tailored to specific capacity-building issues.
 All classes run from 9:00 a.m. to 4:00 p.m.

 Ann Vandervliet Stratton

-Gain more knowledge on financial management for nonprofits, including financial statements, budgeting and how to survive an audit.
+Gain more knowledge on financial management for nonprofits, including financial statements, budgeting and independent financial reviews and audits.
 Review finance terms as they relate to the successful operation of a nonprofit organization.
 Learn how to track income and expenses to specific programs to fulfill expectations of funders, donors and the IRS.
 The role of the board, staff and committees is covered.

 - Understand financial management

 - Attain the complete bottom line on programs

 - Use tools and skills to give foundations the results they ask for

 - Understand how to read and interpret financial reports

 Bio: Ann Vandervliet Stratton serves as the executive director of Smart Beginnings Danville Pittsylvania, a regional school readiness coalition in southern Virginia.
 She has strategically directed public and private investments of $7.5 million since 2011, resulting in a 50% improvement on the state’s pre-literacy assessment in Danville.